Academic Catalog

 2. Dental professional contributors

-B. Overview of the dental profession
+2. Overview of the dental profession

 1. Professional and educational responsibilities

-a.
-State or regional licensing/credentialing
+1. State or regional licensing/credentialing

 2. The role of the auxiliary in dentistry

-a.
-The assistant, hygienist, laboratory technician
+1. Assistant, hygienist, laboratory technician

-b.
-Career alternatives including extended functions licensing
+2. Career alternatives, including extended functions licensing

-c.
-Educational requirements for auxiliaries
+3. Educational requirements for auxiliaries

-1) Licensing/certification
+3. Licensing/certification

-2) Maintaining license and re-certification
+1. Maintaining license and re-certification

-3) Professional organizations for dentists and auxiliaries
+4. Professional organizations for dentists and auxiliaries

-D. Learning styles and study skills
+4. Student learning styles and study skills

-1. Study skills for success in the Dental Assisting Program
+1. Study skills for success in the dental assisting program

-A. Academic Honor Code of Foothill College
+5. Academic Honor Code of Foothill College

-1. Cheating, plagiarism and other examples of academic dishonesty
+1. Cheating, plagiarism, and other examples of academic dishonesty

 2. Consequences of academic dishonesty

-B. HIPAA and patient privacy
+6. HIPAA and patient privacy

 1. Regulations related to patient privacy at dental school and clinical rotations